evanx/component-validator/README.md

 ```
 where these decorators must be used by the component supervisor to default and validate the `config` for this component.

-Note that the specification of these decorators should be provided by the component supervisor implementation.
+TODO: the specification of these decorators

 #### Declaring config props